pucilpet/gatsby-blog-petteri/content/__about/resume-en.md

 ---
 title: 'about'
-date: 2019-1-27 16:21:13
+date: 2021-4-27 16:21:13
 lang: 'en'
 ---

-# Your name
+# Petteri Pucilowski

 <div align="center">

-_Thank you for reading my resume.
-If you want to contact me, Please send me an email._
+_Hello!
+My name is Petteri Pucilowski - welcome to my blog!
+I run an online retail business with my wife - the main focus is women's clothing and our main market is Finland.
+In this blog I will document my daily learnings regarding the online business and maybe I'll touch on my personal life, too.
+If you have any questions, please email_

 </div>